dhedey/preinterpret/README.md

 }
 ```

-### Possible extension: Removing syn
+### Possible extension: Explicit parsing feature to enable syn

-The heavy `syn` library is only needed for literal parsing, and error conversion into compile errors.
-This could be removed to speed up compile times a lot for stacks which don't have a `syn` dependency - at least if we dropped parsing support.
+The heavy `syn` library is (in basic preinterpret) only needed for literal parsing, and error conversion into compile errors.

+We could add a parsing feature to speed up compile times a lot for stacks which don't need the parsing functionality.

 ## License